shiika-lang/shiika/README.md

 a statically-typed programming language.

-It looks like Ruby, but has explicit type annotation.
+It looks like Ruby, but has explicit type annotations.
 Aims to be Kotlin or Swift in Rubyish style.

 The name "Shiika" comes from Japanese word "詩歌"(poetry).